 Is this something to worry about?

 As far as I am aware at the moment it’s still a rare thing to happen.
 I would hope that only rare circumstances conspire to cause a fire.
 However, I am reliably informed by one manufacturer that laundry inside tumble dryers can catch fire, especially if they have a lot of “grease” on them from our bodies or elsewhere.
-This might be avoided by ensuring laundry is washed properly, on the proper wash cycle and with the correct amount of detergent – especially on laundry that contacts our skin.
-Also my own tumble dryer instruction manual specifically warns that stopping the dryer before it has finished can cause the laundry to self-ignite!

 I expect this danger is the same for many brands of this type of tumble dryer.
 If you have a dryer, try to read the manual carefully for similar warnings. (download most white goods instruction manuals).
 Ultimately it just makes sense to follow sensible precautions.
 If you need to cancel a drying load then follow the advice in my article never turn off a dryer mid cycle.